-Co-founder and researcher in residence at We Skate QLD (formerly Girls Skate Brisbane 2016 to current)
+Co-founder and admin team – We Skate QLD (formerly Girls Skate Brisbane 2016 to current)

-Co-founder and project leader of Consent is Rad International Campaign (2019 – current)
+Co-founder and project leader – Consent is Rad International Campaign (2019 – current)

-Co-founder of the Asian Australian Films, Forum and Network (2011 – current)
+Co-founder and admin – Asian Australian Films, Forum and Network (2011 – current)

-Founder and Co-convener of the Adopted Vietnamese International (2000 – current)
+Founder and admin – Adopted Vietnamese International (2000 – current)

 *I returned my OAM in 2021 as a stance of support for LGBTIQ+ community regarding protests against Margaret Court AC receiving the nation’s highest honour, and in relation to the date of the awards conflicting with Invasion Day on 26 January, an Indigenous day of mourning.
 I join others taking this stance.
 Read my letter and other statements by scholars and relevant individuals from the community here